'Excuse me,' Mallory interrupted, 'would it be OK if we carried her around and she touched each bag?'”

 I'm not a sap but this story makes me tear up every time I read it or even just see the billboard.
 It is moving.

-Cristy D. over 4 years ago from NJ
+Cristy D. almost 5 years ago from NJ

 Brought tears to my eyes.

-Cathy T. over 4 years ago from Houston
+Cathy T. almost 5 years ago from Houston

 Amazing..
 I don't think there will ever be an act of sportsmanship of this magnitude.
 Simply awesome!!